 The BEST Award for Student Research

-The BEST Foundation is a New Jersey nonprofit corporation whose primary mission is to make gifts, grants and contributions to educational, scientific and charitable institutions or organizations.
-The major contributor to the BEST Foundation is BEST (Bayesian Efficient Strategic Trading, LLC - www.2bestsystems.com), a company that develops, licenses and trades Bayesian based investment strategies.
+The BEST Award was established in 2007 and funded through generous donations by the BEST Foundation, a New Jersey nonprofit corporation whose primary mission is to make gifts, grants and contributions to educational, scientific and charitable institutions or organizations.
+The major contributor to the BEST Foundation is BEST (Bayesian Efficient Strategic Trading, LLC), a company that develops, licenses and trades Bayesian based investment strategies.
 Dr J.M.
 Quintana, Chairman of BEST, LLC and Trustee of BEST Foundation, has a long-term interest in Bayesian forecasting and optimal decision making and its applications in the investment management field.
-BEST LLC also has a long-term research association with Duke students and alumni working with faculty and collaborators on research in Bayesian modeling and statistical computation related to time series and/or financial applications.
-The BEST Award, established in 2007 and awarded for the first time in 2008, is administered and awarded subject to the BEST Award Charter agreed between the BEST Foundation and Duke University.
+BEST LLC also has a long-term research association with Duke students and alumni working with faculty and collaborators on research in Bayesian statistics and decision analysis.
+In 2019, the nature of the Award was changed and expanded to provide three annual awards as currently configured.
+The BEST Award is administered by the Duke Department of Statistical Science.